 - (d) The MC must select sample Unmetered Devices for a Validation test from random geographic areas depending on the sample size.
-The selection of the geographic area must be such that each Unmetered Device has an equal chance of being included in the sample. - (e) The MC must ensure that the Validation test is conducted at least once every six months, commencing from the first Validation test. - (f) Should the results of two consecutive Validation tests, based on a reduced sample size, be within the accuracy requirements for that test, the MC must ensure that the next Validation test is conducted at least once every 12 months.
+The selection of the geographic area must be such that each Unmetered Device has an equal chance of being included in the sample. - (e) The MC must ensure that the Validation test is conducted at least once every six months, commencing from the first Validation test. - (f) If the results of two consecutive Validation tests, based on a reduced sample size, be within the accuracy requirements for that test, the MC must ensure that the next Validation test is conducted at least once every 12 months.

 12.7.
-Request for Test of Calculated Metering Data
+Request for Test of Calculated Metering data

-- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - (i) arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - (ii) use reasonable endeavours to conduct the test within 15 business days of the request; and - (iii) prior to any test being undertaken, provide an estimate of costs associated with the test.
+- (a) If requested to test a type 7 metering installation by a Registered Participant under clause 7.9.1 of the NER, the MC or AEMO (as applicable) must: - i. arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory for the type 7 metering installation; - ii. arrange to test that the calculated metering data stored in the metering data services database reflects the Physical Inventory calculation methodology and Agreed Load for the non-contestable unmetered load; and